MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 *Reflection*: At the end of the project, reflect on how well these communication practices were implemented and identify areas for further improvement.

+**Mustafa-Mangal**
+**Goal**:
+Develop teamwork and technical skills for collaborative coding.

+**Objectives**:

+- Confidently use Git for collaboration.
+- Help resolve at least one merge conflict.
+- Share and solve at least three coding challenges.
+- Receive positive feedback on teamwork and communication.

+**Timeline**:
+Throughout the project, with weekly progress reviews.

+**Reflection**:
+Evaluate contributions and identify areas for improvement after the project.